yniederm/GraphLib/README.md

 - convert (built in on linux)

 # Programs in this repository
-To build all tests & examples, run `install.sh` from within the root folder of this repository.
+To build all tests & examples, run `tests.sh` from within the root folder of this repository.
 Executables can then be found in the `build/test` and `build/examples` folders.

 ## Tests
 This repository features unit tests in the 'test' folder.

-To build a specific test, run `install.sh $1` where `$1` is the name of a test.
+To build a specific test, run `make.sh $1` where `$1` is the name of a test.

-Test names can be deduced as follows: `test/Test_Color.cpp` <-> `install.sh Color`
+Test names can be deduced as follows: `test/Test_Color.cpp` <-> `make.sh Color`

 This will create executables in the `build/test` folder for you to run (make sure you navigate into that folder).

-Alternatively you can directly build & run all tests by invoking `./test/test.sh` from the root folder.
+Alternatively you can directly run all tests by invoking `./test/test.sh` from the root folder.

 ## Examples
 This repository also has a few example programs that demonstrate certain features of the library.